 In Israel, all young men and women are required to enlist for military service at the age of 18.
-The soldiers, who manage to get home only once every several weeks, enjoy getting parcels with sweet things from home; and mothers are very efficient in keeping them well-supplied with cakes.
+The soldiers, who manage to get home only once every several weeks, enjoy getting parcels with sweet things from home.
 Derived from central Europe, the popular kichlach are to be found in many of the packages destined for young soldiers.
 No adequate substitute has so far been found for the homemade product.
 The word kichlach is Yiddish for cookies.

 - Beat eggs until light, then beat in oil, sugar, flour and salt.
 Beat until very smooth.